cloud-native-toolkit/ibm-garage-iteration-zero/README.md

 ### Create the Cloud Developer Tools environment

-Start with the [installation instructions](https://ibm-garage-cloud.github.io/ibm-garage-developer-guide/getting-started/installation/) for creating the Cloud Developer Tools environment.
-It contains the instructions for how to setup and run the scripts in this repo.
+Start with the [installation instructions](https://ibm-garage-cloud.github.io/ibm-garage-developer-guide/getting-started/overview) for creating the Cloud Developer Tools environment.
+It contains the instructions for how to setup and run the Terraform Infrastructure as Code scripts in this repo.

 ### Cloud Developer Tools Dashboard